HectorPulido/pequeroku/source/front/README.md

 1. Add a new `*.html` file under this folder.
 2. Include any scripts under `js/` and styles under `css/`.
 3. Add an Nginx route (e.g., `location = /newpage/ { try_files /newpage.html =404; }`).

-## License

-See the repository root for licensing information (if provided).